The start of a business or a new creative project is a magical time fraught with possibility.

 It’s called a ‘mood board”.

-A mood board is a collage filled with images that express a central theme.
-Photographs, magazine clippings, textures, works of art, color palettes, words, illustrations – any visual medium that communicates your concept or “mood” is fair game.
+A mood board is a collage with images expressing a central theme.
+Photographs, magazine clippings, textures, works of art, color palettes, words, illustrations – any visual medium communicating your concept or “mood” is fair game.

 Let’s look at ways to use a mood board when designing a new logo for your business or refreshing an existing brand identity.

 Mood boards are commonly used by graphic designers, interior designers, and theatrical (scenic, lighting, and costume) designers.
 But, they’re also an excellent way to explore and define your business’s brand identity and visual assets.
 Once complete, it becomes a tool for communicating what you need with logo or web designers, marketers, and investors.